-A Field Guide To The 2019 Special Election For LAUSD School Board
+A Field Guide To The March 2019 Primary Election For LAUSD School Board

 Not so in Los Angeles, where ten candidates have lined up for a special election for an open seat on the Los Angeles Unified School Board.
 At stake: control of a pivotal seat on the LAUSD board, which is caught in the middle of an increasingly expensive political proxy war between charter school advocates and teachers unions.